 55. Data center: A facility used primarily for the storage, management, processing, and transmission of digital data, which houses computer or network equipment, systems, servers, appliances and other associated components related to digital data operations.
+Examples of such digital data include, but are not limited to, computationally-intensive applications such as blockchain technology, cryptocurrency mining, weather modeling, and genome sequencing.
 The facility may also include air handlers, power generators, water cooling and storage facilities, utility substations, and other associated utility infrastructure to support sustained operations at the data center.